An internal audit ISO 9001 process flowchart on a laptop next to a clipboard and pen.

 A successful internal audit doesn’t just happen—it’s the result of thoughtful and thorough planning.
 Think of the planning phase as creating the blueprint for your audit.
 A solid plan ensures your audit is focused, efficient, and adds real value to your quality management system.
 It helps you move beyond a simple box-checking exercise and turn the audit into a powerful tool for improvement.
 By mapping out your objectives, resources, and approach ahead of time, you set the stage for a smooth process that yields actionable insights.

-Set Clear Objectives and Criteria
+Start with Clear Objectives and Criteria

 Before you begin, you need to know what you’re trying to accomplish.
 An audit without clear objectives is like starting a journey without a destination.
 Are you verifying that a recent corrective action was effective?
 Are you assessing a newly implemented process?
 Or are you conducting a routine check of a core area of your QMS?
 Define your goals clearly.
 The audit criteria are the standards you’re measuring against—this includes the ISO 9001:2015 standard itself, as well as your own internal procedures, policies, and quality objectives.
 Having specific objectives and criteria keeps the audit focused and ensures everyone involved understands the purpose.